 During the three years I spent researching and writing a book on closing the gap between what’s said and what’s heard, I learned how ubiquitous listening challenges are: we have a hard time understanding each other.

 It’s not because we don’t try, or because we don’t care.
-It’s because we can’t.
-Our historic personal experiences, mental models, and cultures makes it almost impossible to accurately hear others outside of our own ingrained biases, assumptions, and triggers.
-Of course we want to, and we certainly try.
-But our brains actually keep us from translating another’s words accurately.
+It’s because we can’t: not only do our historic personal experiences (education, family, values, beliefs – our Mental Models) create biases, assumptions, and triggers, our brains keep us from translating another’s words accurately.

 OUR BRAIN CIRCUITS INTERPRET FOR US

-Unfortunately, our brain causes the problem.
-It translates what’s been said into what’s comfortable or habitual for us regardless of how different the translation might be from the speaker’s intent.
+The problem begins when our brains filter all incoming content through our Mental Models and translates what’s been said into what’s comfortable or habitual for us regardless of how different the translation might be from the speaker’s intent.

 I lost a partnership this way.
 During a conversation, John got annoyed at something he thought I said.
 I tried to correct him:

 “That’s not what I said.”
 I told him.